I am one of a million Australians who works from home.

 Rule 5: Communicate your work hours to your colleagues and boss

-I work for myself so I do not have to worry about this, but when I used to have a boss, I would do the old “send an email at 8.55pm” trick so that she thought I was putting in a big day.
-In the end she just concluded I was really very bad at my job.
+I work for myself so I do not have to worry about this, but when I used to have a boss, I would do the old “send an email at 8.55 pm” trick so that she thought I was putting on a big day.
+In the end, she just concluded I was really very bad at my job.